xenia1270/DH150/Assignment 6/README.md

   - Make the health articles or news more readable and understandable

 :three: Accessibility
-  - Easy to use keyboard navigation (may be improved in the later high fideleity prototype)
+  - Easy to use keyboard navigation (may be improved in the later high fidelity prototype)
-  - High font contrast and color contrast (may be improved in the later high fideleity prototype)
+  - High font contrast and color contrast (may be improved in the later high fidelity prototype)
   - Easy to navigate the site and buttons are recognizable
   - Language selection